hesampa/dotfiles/README.md

 # dotfiles
-Probably the best bee<ESC>caw dotfiles in the world. :x
+Probably the best bee&lt;ESC&rt;caw dotfiles in the world. :w